carlodavid012/exploring-depression-on-twitter/README.md

 ### Dataset

 We scraped data from Twitter using the [Twint](https://github.com/twintproject/twint) library.
 We scraped tweets from users near Manila, Philippines and only include English tweets.
-The dataset contains about 114,728 tweets  which roughly 100 self-identify as having been diagnosed with depression (users who publicly tweeted “I was diagnosed with depression” or similar), with manual validation of tweets to check sarcasm/jokes and to remove automated tweets.
+The dataset contains about 114,728 tweets  which roughly 100 self-identify as having been diagnosed with depression (users who publicly tweeted “I was diagnosed with depression” or similar), with manual validation of tweets to check sarcasm/jokes and removed automated tweets.